SHARVAI101/pdf-teacher/README.md

 We built ExplainIt using React and TailwindCSS for the frontend, Node.js, and Firebase for the backend along with OpenAI's API integration.

+## How to run
+- Clone this repository using `git clone https://github.com/SHARVAI101/pdf-teacher.git`
+- Run `npm i` in both the client and server folders
+- Run `npm start` in the client folder
+- Run `node app` in the server folder
+- Your personal tutor should be running on localhost:3000

 ## Screenshots

 <img src="assets/Screenshots/1.png" style="width:100%"/>